Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 Defining the scope helps you set a reasonable budget in the first place, and monitoring the scope as your team makes progress will help you stick with that number.

 We’ve all been there.
-You’re dealing with a project that won’t end because teams or clients keep requesting new features, tweaks, or additions.
-The scope keeps expanding and the project drags on and on and on.
+You’re dealing with a project that won’t end because teams or clients keep requesting new features, tweaks, or additions, making the project drag on and on and on.

 It feels good to say “yes” to things, but project teams have the tendency to keep agreeing to requests without realizing how far they’ve strayed from the initial plan.

-Defining and managing your project scope enables your team to deliver projects efficiently in accordance with the original requirements, rather than letting them continue to snowball.
+Defining and managing your project scope lets your team to deliver projects efficiently in accordance with the original requirements.
+To put it simply, your scope—and the project scope statement you create—serves as the project touchstone and keeps things from snowballing.

-You can’t see into the future, which makes defining your project’s scope seem challenging.
-How are you supposed to know from day one everything that your project will entail?
+You can’t see into the future, so defining your project scope is a real challenge.
+How are you supposed to know everything your project entails on day one?

 In the case of our example project, the goal would be: Create a new client questionnaire that will streamline the intake of new clients and ensure we have all necessary client information from the get-go.